ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 * Let `curblock_proposer_index = hash(state.randao_mix + bytes8(shard_id)) % len(validators)`.
 Let `parent_proposer_index` be the same value calculated for the parent block.
 * Make sure that the `parent_proposer_index`'th bit in the `attester_bitfield` is set to 1.
 * Generate the group public key by adding the public keys of all the validators for whom the corresponding position in the bitfield is set to 1.
 Verify the `aggregate_sig` using this as the pubkey and the `parent_hash` as the message.

-Note that at network layer we expect blocks to be broadcasted along with the signature from the `curblock_proposer_index`'th validator in the validator set for that block.

 ### Verifying shard block data